QuickSilver-1/NN-python-main/README.md

 # NN-python-main
-this is my school project.
-I want learn base NN and AI
+This is my school project.
+I want to learn basic MachinLearning and  Ai)